WZhaoKe/aegpwb/Install.md

 #### SPlaC

 The SERS and Plasmonics Code [SPlaC][] is a package of MATLAB functions that includes Mie Series calculations.
-To use this code for multi-layer sphere cacluations the code should be installed and the required sub-directories add to the path, for example, using
+To use this code for multi-layer sphere calculations the code should be installed and the required sub-directories add to the path, for example, using

     addpath( genpath( '<path to SPlaC>/SPlaC/Mie' ) );